salvalcantara/pid-tuning-bda58/src/pages/index.md

           applications of the feedback principle.
 You and I will witness that in the years to come.
-In the meantime, in this short book I am sharing with you how to tune PID controllers, by far the most common form of feedback, in order to obtain *well-balanced* loops in terms of basic conflicting trade-offs.
-By all means, this is not a sophisticated book, but at the same time it focuses on analytical designs with the required level of rigor.
+In the meantime, in this short book I am sharing with you how to tune PID controllers, by far the most common form of feedback, in order to obtain *well-balanced* loops in a rather unconventional, somewhat original, way.
 Ultimately, I am quite confident that the book will be useful and interesting to a wide audience.
         image: images/myFace.jpg
         image_alt: Brandon Guidelines Photo
         media_position: right